matoupi-2/EPITECH_Workshop_Neo4j/README.md

 Perform your first queries from the terminal on Neo4j Browser in order to perform precise searches:

-    - 1) do a query that return all nodes in the graph
+    - 1) Make a query that return all nodes in the graph

 ![Screenshot](Screenshot1.png)

-    - 2) do a query that return a particular actor or movie node
+    - 2) Make a query that return a particular actor or movie node

 ![Screenshot](Screenshot2.png)